 Ecommerce only requires you to sell online.
 Anything beyond that (anything regarding detail) is for you to decide, and that goes beyond product types.
-Each seller operates in a different way after selecting the best e-commerce business model that suits its budget, operational preferences, products, and target audience.
+Each seller operates in a different way after selecting the best e-commerce business model that suits its:

 If you’re aspiring to enter the world of online retail, or you’re already part of it but suspect that your business isn’t everything it could be, then seriously considering existing types of e-commerce business models is a good use of your time.
 You might discover that there’s one model, in particular, that could bring you much greater success than your initial conception of the company.

 To help you decide where to go within the e-commerce marketplace, we’re going to run through six best e-commerce business models, explaining how they work and which types of business they suit.
 By the end of the article you should have formulated a decent idea of which one of them is the best fit for your business.
 Let’s get started.